-The chair of governors/investigator will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.
+The chair of governors / investigator will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.
 Should the complainant wish to escalate their complaint to Stage 3, they must do so within 10 school days of the date of the formal written response setting out the outcome of the Stage 2 process.
-The complainant should outline why they are not happy with the outcomes from stage 2 and/or if their outcomes have changed from the original complaint.
-The clerk may request that the complaint be more specific about these details to ensure that a panel is the correct course of action.

-Stage 3 - Governing Board Stage 3 Panel
+Stage 3 - Governing Board Review Panel

-This is the final stage of the Oak Tree Federation schools complaints procedure.
+This is the final stage of The Oak Tree Federation schools complaints procedure.

-The complainant must write to or email (preferably on the complaint form) to the Clerk of the governing board within 10 school days of the date of the formal written response setting out the outcome of the Stage 2 process.
+The complainant must write to or email (preferably on the complaint form) the Clerk of the governing board within 10 school days of the date of the formal written response setting out the outcome of the Stage 2 process.
 For category 1 complaints, requests outside of this timeframe will only be considered if the chair of governors considers exceptional circumstances apply.
-For requests outside this timeframe for category 2 and 3 complaints, the clerk will seek advice from the local authority as to how this matter should be dealt with.
-The local authority may recommend an independent panel should be convened, made up of suitably skilled governors from outside the board.
-An independent governor is a suitably skilled governor from outside the governing board, with no prior exposure to the complaint that is currently under investigation.
+For category 2 and 3 complaints, requests outside of this timeframe, the clerk will seek advice from the local authority as to how this matter should be dealt with.